neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/README.md

 - [ ] `the shell` is a program that runs in a terminal.
 - [ ] It's used to actually execute the commands that we type and returns the results.
-- [ ] Oftentimes the words shell and terminal are used interchangably, even though they are not exactly the same thing.
+- [ ] Oftentimes the words shell and terminal are used interchangeably, even though they are not exactly the same thing.

 #### Basic shell commands